Sensing for Justice

 SensJus funding ended on 31 August 2023.
 Ideas for creative ways to bring the project forward are very welcome!
 Please reach us with your suggestions and ideas.

-Key take-aways in illustrated briefs
+Key take-aways as illustrated briefs

 We are happy to share with you an illustrated booklet summarizing SensJus key results, which is freely available in English and Italian.